fabsig/GPBoost/README.md

 #### Methodological issues
 - Add a spatio-temporal Gaussian process model (e.g. a separable one)
 - Add possibility to predict latent Gaussian processes and random effects (e.g. random coefficients)
-- Add backtracking (e.g. step-halving) to Fisher scoring to safeguard against potential convergence problems
+- Add some form of safeguard agains too large steps when applying Nesterov acceleration for covariance parameter estimation

 ## References